frederic-perez/AmE-dictionary/data/dictionary.md

 __ample__ _adj_ :three: __1__ Enough or more than enough. _Ample evidence._ _There is ample time for discussion._ __2__ Fairly large or extensive. _Syn_ enough, sufficient, adequate, plenty of, abundant, more than enough, enough and to spare
 __amplification__ _Corrections & Amplifications (newspaper section)._
 __amply__
+__ampoule__ _n_ (ampul, ampule) A glass or plastic vessel used for storing drinks or other liquids; typically cylindrical without handles and with a narrow neck that can be plugged or capped. _Syn_ phial, vial
 __amusement park__
 __an eye for an eye, a tooth for a tooth__ _idiom_ Compensation or retribution that is (or should be) of an equal amount or degree to the injury or offense that was originally dealt.
 The saying comes from various passages in the Old Testament, including in Exodus, Leviticus, and Deuteronomy.
 __anachronism__